 Why are these policies in place?

 Most Las Vegas payday loan companies will implement this identity verification data and leverage rules within their underwriting.
 A lender can make it easier for them by streamlining the procedure of processing.
 In most cases, that will help improve the customer experience, while increasing the speed of their verification.
 These factors are all believed to decrease the customer’s experience.
 But such strict verification is there as the chances of fraudulent people applying for car title loan is very high.
 So to safeguard their money, lenders insist on strict identification.
 Nearly all Nevada based cash advance and installment lenders will require multiple forms of ID.
 Another factor of why we see these policies is fraud.
-The majority of online payday loan companies won’t say it but they get hit with hundreds of fraudulent online applications a day.
+The majority of payday loan companies in Las Vegas won’t say it, but they get hit with hundreds of fraudulent short term leding applications a day.
 It’s easier for a shop in Las Vegas, NV to fight fraud as they are meeting the payday loan applicant in person.
-The online lender is different though as they can do everything from the comfort of home.
+The online lender is different though, as they can do everything from the comfort of home.

 These documents might include: